12 Fascinating Birds With Red Beaks

 by ahisgett is licensed under CC BY 2.0

 The Red-breasted Merganser is a fascinating bird commonly found in the Northern Hemisphere.
-This bird species has a striking appearance with its red beak, red eyes, and long, thin body.
+This species is strikingly attractive, with its red beak, red eyes, and long, thin body.

 These birds are known for their incredible swimming and diving abilities and are usually found in coastal waters, lakes, and rivers.